 Despite growing up during the flourishing economy of the 1960s, the typical baby boomer actually faced some pretty tough times when they first hit the job market.
 Between the late 1970s and the early 1980s, the economy went through a rough period disrupted by the energy crisis and stagflation.
 The average unemployment rate in the key job-searching years for boomers was 7.5%, going from a low of 5.9% in 1979 to a high of 9.7% in 1982.

 Afraid of a Recession?
-Get One of These 12 Jobs
+25 Jobs That Are Recession-Proof

 Pictured: Students at the University of Lowell, Massachusetts, in the 1980s.